hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/sidewinder.md

 * Year: 2020
 * Blog: https://www.trendmicro.com/en_us/research/20/a/first-active-attack-exploiting-cve-2019-2215-found-on-google-play-linked-to-sidewinder-apt-group.html

-This malware aims to perform privilege abuse and steal information or download additional unknown payloads.
-Upon launching the app, it attempts to hide the app icon.
-It then contacts the malware developers server to retrieve an additional bytecode payload.
-It further contacts the server to collect native exploits used to root the device (observed behavior, as the server to retrieve the bytecode was down).
-It then can download additional apps to perform an unknown payload, or leak social accounts, the screen, location, or installed apps of the device (observed behavior, as the server to retrieve the bytecode was down).
+This malware aims to download a remote payload to perform additional malicious behaviors.
+Upon launching the app, the malware checks the android version and checks permissions.
+It then schedules checking that the malware does not contain a user-specific app and network connectivity before downloading a remote payload.
+This scheduling behavior is also picked up by install referrer system events.
+The additional payload can hide the app icon, checks the device manufacturer before root the device, and steals user-specific information (all observed behaviors, as the server to retrieve the remote payload was down at time of analysis).

 ## Signature
 ---